Refractive Surgery Fellowship (pre-doc)

 December 13 | no Friday surgery | ||||||||

-December 20 | x | x | 5 digit charts | ||||||
+December 20 | x | x | eye terminology, principles of scribing, and the five-digit chart

-January 10 | x | x | KYP - how to present your patient to the doctor, future eyecare designations and what they mean | ||||||
+January 3 | x | x | KYP -- know your patient, and how to present your workup to the doctor

 January 17 | no Friday surgery | ||||||||